Arlodotexe/windows-interact/README.md

     - Assign apps to a group with `Win.appManager.register.group()`
     - Give all apps in a group the same `onLaunch` or `onKill`
     - Launch or kill all of the apps in a group at once.
+ - `Win.PowerShell()`
- - `Win.PowerShell()` now has a built in session manager!
+   - A shiny new, super advanced, mega futuristic session manager!
         - `Win.PowerShell.addCommand()` to issue a new command
         -  `Win.PowerShell.end()` to end a session
         - New options for `Win.PowerShell()`'s `options` parameter:
         - `keepAlive` - Do not end the child process when the command(s) are completed
         - `ID` - Assign an identity to this PowerShell session in order to issue a new command or end it at a later time.
+    - `Win.PowerShell()` can now accept an array of commands, and automatically collects and seperates the output
+ - `Win.notify()` was broken on Windows 10 insider build 17746 and beyond, so I rewrote it from the ground up just for Windows 10 (and kept the old functionality for < 10).
+You can now use images or animated GIFs in notifications (and it's really freaking cool)
  - Added `Win.process.getPidByWindowTitle()`
  - `Win.log()` will not act more like `console.log()`.
 Any string that is passed as a parameter at any position will be printed back.
+ - More options for Verbosity in `Win.set.preferences()`

  What's changed:
- - Tons of bug fixes
+ - Tons of bug fixes.
+Everywhere.
+This is the most changes in one version bump I've ever released, with 60+ git commits and hundreds if not 1 or 2 _thousand_ line changes
  - The appManager has been refactored to allow registering an app with any name, instead of the executable name
- - Fixes a lot of commands that would fail if your directory had a space in it
+ - Fixed a lot of commands that would fail if your directory had a space in it
  - Adjusted `Win.process.kill()` to allow killing by PID and fixed it so it doesn't show a large red error message when the app isn't running
- - Fixed an issue where options passed into `Win.PowerShell()` would overwrite options for subsequent command
- - The callback for `Win.PowerShell()` now fires after the commands have completed, instead of when the session is ended.
- - LOTS of fixes to how `Win.PowerShell()` collects output and errors when using multiple commands. ~95% quirk-free!
-Still working on it, but it's _much_ better than last version.
+ - Removed Win.authCode from the documentation.
+This old code has nothing to do with interacting with windows and will be removed in the future

  Known issues:
  - `Win.PowerShell()`:
    - Using `Start-Sleep` with any value greater than 800ms will cause some very odd issues with the internals of `Win.PowerShell()`.
 This is because 800ms is the extra time that each command is manually seperated to better discern output.
-This will be fixed in the next update, but for now, avoid using `Start-Sleep` if possible
+This will be fixed in the future, but for now, avoid using `Start-Sleep` if possible
- - `Win.notify()`:
-   - `notify` is broken on Windows 10 insider build 17746.
-This may fix itself, but if not, it will be fixed manually

  What's next:
  - There will be a lot of refactoring coming soon, this project is getting massive and its time to split it up a little.
+ - Need better documentation.
  - Most or all methods will be converted to Promises instead of callbacks
- - Planning on adding `Win.get.audioDevices.output.isPlaying`, but it the direct code only works from external scripts, not from Windows-interact itself.
-This will be coming soon!
+ - Planning on adding `Win.get.audioDevices.output.isPlaying`, but the direct code only works from external scripts, not from Windows-interact itself.
+Not sure why, but will be coming in the next release!
- - Planning on a categories for appManager, which would allow for group launching & killing, or doing something generic whenever you would launch any app listed in that category.
  - Planning on removing dependency on requestify, perhaps building my own wrapper for nodes' native request methods with zero dependencies
  - I'm still recovering from a layoff, so development isn't as active as it could be.
 But I assure you, development is still alive and kicking :)
  - Got ideas?
 Contact me or open an issue.